Connect with us

 Emergency response to the locust plague

-With sufficient funding, FAO, together with the national authorities, will continue to carry out the requested large-scale aerial campaigns to control locust populations.
+With sufficient funding, FAO, together with the national authorities, will carry out the requested large-scale aerial campaigns to control locust populations.
 The first campaign under the Three-year Programme (2013/14) successfully halted the plague, while protecting crops and pastures.
-More than 30 million hectares were surveyed and locust populations were controlled on an area exceeding 1.4 million hectares.
-However, two more control campaigns (2014/15 and 2015/16) are needed to return to a locust recession situation.

 Funding will also enable FAO to strengthen local capacity to survey and control locust crises, to analyse related data and to monitor the impact of control operations on human health and the environment, while ensuring the overall coordination of the activities.
-Of the total funds requested to implement the Three-year Programme (USD 39.4 million), FAO has received USD 28.8 million.
+Of the total funds requested to implement the Three-year Programme (USD 39.4 million), FAO has received close to USD 32 million.

 Survey and control operations